Fibrantly-transferred model structures: A model structure for double categories along the horizontal nerve

+Finally, we can extract an explicit description of the weak equivalences between fibrant objects in this new model structure.

-\begin{rem} By similar arguments to \cref{prop:webtwnaivefib}, one can show that a double functor $F\colon \bA\to \bB$ between fibrant objects is a weak equivalence if and only if it is vertically essentially surjective on objects, and fully faithful on horizontal and vertical morphisms and squares. \end{rem}
+\begin{prop} A double functor $F\colon \bA\to \bB$ between fibrant objects is a weak equivalence if and only if it is vertically essentially surjective on objects, and fully faithful on horizontal and vertical morphisms and squares. \end{prop}

+\begin{proof} By construction, a double functor $F\colon \bA\to \bB$ between fibrant objects is a weak equivalence if and only if $N^h F$ is a weak equivalence in $\cat^{\Dop}$ equipped with the Reedy model structure; that is, if and only if, for all $n\geq 0$, the functor $(N^h F)_n$ is an equivalence of categories.
+As described in \cref{defn:hornerve}, we have that $(N^h\bA)_0=\bA_0$ is the category of objects and vertical morphisms of $\bA$, and so we see that $(N^h F)_0$ is an equivalence of categories if and only if $F$ is vertically essentially surjective on objects and fully faithful on vertical morphisms.

+Next, recall that $(N^h\bA)_1=\bA_1$ is the category of horizontal morphisms and squares of~$\bA$, hence the functor $(N^h F)_1$ is an equivalence of categories if and only if the following two conditions are satisfied: \begin{enumerate} \item for each horizontal morphism $g\colon B\to D$ in $\bB$, there exists a horizontal morphism $f\colon A\to C$ in $\bA$ and a vertically invertible square $\beta$ in $\bB$ as follows, \begin{tz} \node[](1) {$B$}; \node[below of=1](2) {$FA$}; \node[right of=1](3) {$D$}; \node[right of=2](4) {$FC$};